Braiding a Future in Art with Paree Rohera

 SA: How has your background influenced and informed your practice?

 PR: One of the biggest influences on my work is my mom’s background as a jeweler, which made me observant of textiles, patterns, and the significance of hair.
-In my family, long hair was seen as a symbol of beauty; my dadi (maternal grandmother) often insisted that I keep mine long.
+In my family, long hair was seen as a symbol of beauty; my dadi (paternal grandmother) often insisted that I keep mine long.
 As I delved into this topic, I discovered that hair symbolism spans many cultures and scriptures, often linked to themes of death, glory, and purity, but not necessarily tied to gender.
 Hair is considered the first garment of the skin, representing different concepts that inspire my paintings.

 Patterns and designs were also prominent in my upbringing, with intricate furniture and textiles filling our home.
 I often sketched my mom’s jewelry designs without realizing their lasting impact until I began painting.
 How my hand moves on the canvas is deeply connected to those memories.
 The repetition of these patterns has become like my handwriting, creating a flow and comfort in my work that I strive to achieve with each piece.